WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 * The website was created locally using Visual Studio Code.
 * Code was pushed to the repository using Gitbash terminal inside the Visual Studio Code.
-* Code was added to the staging area using ```git add .```
+* Code was added to the staging area using ```git add .```.
-* Changes were committed using  ```git commit -m 'comment'```
+* Changes were committed using  ```git commit -m 'comment'```.
-* Code was commited to the Github repository using ```git push```
+* Code was commited to the Github repository using ```git push```.

 ### Github Pages

   * The website was deployed with Github pages following the steps below:
-     * Clicked in settings icon in the github repository and then clicked in the Pages section from the left side menu
+     * Clicked in settings icon in the github repository and then clicked in the Pages section from the left side menu.
      * After that I had the option to select the Source, a branch and the root folder.
-     * After I got back to Github pages and there was a link displayed to see the live website
+     * After I got back to Github pages and there was a link displayed to see the live website.
-     * The live link can be found [here](https://wesleyluiz21.github.io/BeefitUp-Restaurant-Project/)
+     * The live link can be found [here](https://wesleyluiz21.github.io/BeefitUp-Restaurant-Project/).

 ## Bugs/Errors